 6. What are the other benefits?

-7. Do they use documents such as offer letter/appointment letter, experience letter, release letter? some companies have some plan to cheat.
+7. Do they use documents such as offer letter/appointment letter, experience letter, release letter?
+Get the offer letter, read the terms and conditions.
+You and the company will sign.
+You will take one copy and company will take another copy. some companies have some plan to cheat.
 They won’t use any documents of proof of job.

 8. What is the payment method?
 Bank account or cheque or cash.